cosmingugoasa/py-lessons/README.md

-# PyLessons v1.1
+# PyLessons v1.2

 ## W.I.P.
-Currently working on integration with [destreamer](https://github.com/snobu/destreamer) so you can use this providing the link to the lesson or a file with the links of multiple lessons, instead of having to download the lessons separately.
+Currently working on refactoring since we have a nice spaghetti plate here...
+Next up :
+  - Better UX

 ## Things to know
-Currently working with **.mkv** video files only.
+Currently working with **.wav** audio files only.

 ## Prereqs
 - [**Python 3.x**](https://www.python.org/): you will need python installed on your system.
 (Developed with python 3.9.4).